Lyme disease: Tick appearance changes when feeding

-Types of ticks, and hosts
+Types of ticks and hosts

 Lyme disease is transmitted to humans by the bites of infected ticks of the genus Ixodes.
 In the United States, Ixodes scapularis is the primary vector.
+The western black-legged tick (Ixodes pacificus) is the primary vector on the U.S. West Coast, but the tendency of this tick species to feed predominantly on host species such as the western fence lizard that are resistant to Borrelia infection appears to diminish transmission of Lyme disease in the West.

-In Europe, Ixodes ricinus ticks may spread the bacteria more quickly.
+In Europe, the main vector is Ixodes ricinus, which is also called the sheep tick or castor bean tick.
+I. ricinus ticks may spread the bacteria more quickly.
+In China and Japan, Ixodes persulcatus (the taiga tick) is probably the most important vector.

 In North America, the bacterial species Borrelia burgdorferi and B. mayonii cause Lyme disease.
-In Europe and Asia, Borrelia afzelii, Borrelia garinii, B. spielmanii and four other species also cause the disease.
+In Europe and Asia, Borrelia afzelii, B. garinii, B. spielmanii, and four other species also cause the disease.

-While B. burgdorferi is most associated with ticks hosted by white-tailed deer and white-footed mice, Borrelia afzelii is most frequently detected in rodent-feeding vector ticks, and Borrelia garinii and Borrelia valaisiana appear to be associated with birds.
+While B. burgdorferi is most associated with ticks hosted by white-tailed deer and white-footed mice, Borrelia afzelii is most frequently detected in rodent-feeding vector ticks, and B. garinii and B. valaisiana appear to be associated with birds.
 Both rodents and birds are competent reservoir hosts for B. burgdorferi sensu stricto.
 The resistance of a genospecies of Lyme disease spirochetes to the bacteriolytic activities of the alternative complement pathway of various host species may determine its reservoir host association.

-Budding research has suggested that B. burgdorferi sensu lato may also be able to form enzootic cycle among lizard populations; this was previously assumed not to be possible in major areas containing populations of lizards, such as California.
+Budding research has suggested that B. burgdorferi sensu lato may also be able to form an enzootic cycle among lizard populations; this was previously assumed not to be possible in major areas containing populations of lizards, such as California.
 Except for one study in Europe, much of the data implicating lizards is based on DNA detection of the spirochete and has not demonstrated that lizards can infect ticks feeding on them.
 As some experiments suggest lizards are refractory to infection with Borrelia, it appears likely their involvement in the enzootic cycle is more complex and species-specific.